 What makes the program at the University of South Carolina different?

-As the oldest public history program in the country, we've carefully perfected our program over the years.
+As one of the oldest public history programs in the country, we've carefully perfected our program over the years.
 We're especially proud of:

 - Our alumni network that extends nationally.
 Over 200 alumni now work in a variety of institutions, agencies, and companies, large and small.

 - Winner of the Robert Kelley Memorial Award 2002

 - Winner of three Student Project Awards from the National Council on Public History